Node-Study-Guide/openjs-nodejs-application-developer-study-guide/control-flow/index.md

 This is not what we want.
 We'll have to go wash our hands again.
 In production code, even worse things can happen.

+Node generally runs in one single thread and any _blocking_ code will be run in sequence, with _non-blocking_ code having the potential to run _asynchronously_.

 Thankfully Node offers 3 approaches we can use to control the order in which our code executes. _Callbacks_, _promises_ and _async/await_.
 Let's take a look at each.

 ## Callbacks